 While recovering from her injuries, Vining turned towards Quakerism and formally joined the Society of Friends in 1934.
 At that time, she studied at Pendle Hill in Wallingford, Pennsylvania, and worked with the American Friends Service Committee, offering her writing skills in their service.
 During the next decade, Vining continued to write both children’s books and books regarding the Quaker faith.
 In 1942, she published Adam of the Road, which won the 1943 Newberry Medal and is considered to be Gray’s masterpiece.

-Following World War II, Vining was recommended as a tutor for the 12 year old crown prince, Akihito, the son of the defeated Japanese Emperor Hirohito.
+Following World War II, Vining was recommended as a tutor for the 12 year old crown prince, Akihito, the son of Japanese Emperor Hirohito.
 She served as his tutor for four years, from 1946 to 1950, and is credited as the person “who introduced the future ruler of Japan to the English language, and to the ways of Western democracy.”
 She eventually tutored the prince’s siblings and his mother, the Empress Nagako.
 She developed strong ties with the entire royal family which lasted the rest of her life.